This traditional yoga class involves controlled, steady movements with a focus on breath. Each posture (asana) has various options and variations.

 Sthira translates as strong, steady, and stable.
 Sukha means comfortable, happy, and relaxed.
 Working with these concepts, students come to embody the effects of prana and asana to reach stillness in the mind.

 Matt's Hatha class focusses on some of the more challenging postures from the original 84 classic asanas.
-In this class the students is invited to try new postures in a supportive style.
+In this class students are invited to try new postures with Matt's friendly, supportive, fun approach.